 Many clients come to me with pain that their doctor has called “sciatica.”
-Sciatica originally referred to a painful inflammation of the sciatic nerve.
-The sciatic nerve emerges from the lower lumbar vertebrae and upper sacral segments (L4-S3) and innervates the majority of the gluteal region, posterior thigh and the lower leg.
+Sciatica originally referred to painful inflammation of the sciatic nerve.
+The sciatic nerve emerges from the lower lumbar vertebrae and upper sacral segments (L4-S3) and innervates the majority of the gluteal region, posterior thigh, and the lower leg.
 “Sciatica” is now commonly used to refer to any pain extending down in the back of the hip and leg.

 Clients often report that they have Degenerative Disc Disease and may have had an MRI that shows that they have thin or bulging discs.
 I seldom find that the pattern of pain is connected to nerve root pressure at the spine as “Degenerative Disc Disease” would imply.
-When they describe the pain, I almost always identify a trigger point and am able to elicit the pain pattern by pressing on the trigger point nodule in the muscle or relieve the pain by releasing the trigger point.
+When they describe the pain, I almost always identify a trigger point and can elicit the pain pattern by pressing on the trigger point nodule in the muscle or relieve the pain by releasing the trigger point.

-Trigger Point assessment can lead to treatment approaches that are more direct, more effective, less invasive and less expensive than other methods.
-Other methods of assessment have their strengths but without trigger point assessment, the treatments are often prolonged or ineffective.
+Trigger Point assessment can lead to treatment approaches that are more direct, more effective, less invasive, and less expensive than other methods.
+Other methods of assessment have their strengths, but without trigger point assessment, the treatments are often prolonged or ineffective.
 Most of my new clients who come to me with “sciatica” have already been down that route.

-Trigger Point Referral and
+Trigger Point Referral (TPR) and

-Nerve Root Pressure
+Nerve Root Pressure (NRP)

 TPR/NRP usually have a different type of sensation